 Workplace violence is emerging into a big problem in our society.
 The Occupational Safety and Health Act of 1970 requires employers to provide a safe and healthful working environment.
 If you recognize violence in your workplace, what can you do?
 You need to make sure your company has a workplace violence program in place to protect them.

 You, as an employee, also need to be involved in creating a workplace safety and health program for your company.
 You play a crucial role in this responsibility.
-You can help review and improve the program and you can also volunteer to participate on the safety committee.
+You can help review and improve the program, and you can also volunteer to participate in the safety committee.

 This course is designed to be taken with OSHAcademy’s program, “Occupational Safety and Health for the Employee.”

 This is a lot of information!
 Let’s get started with the first module!